Campus of the Massachusetts Institute of Technology: Building 20 (1942–1996)

 Building 20 was erected hastily during World War II as a temporary building to house part of the now-historic Radiation Laboratory.
 Over the course of fifty-five years, its "temporary" nature allowed research groups to have more space, and to make more creative use of that space, than was possible in more respectable buildings.
 Professor Jerome Y. Lettvin once quipped, "You might regard it as the womb of the Institute.
 It is kind of messy, but by God it is procreative!"
-Building 20 was always regarded as "temporary", and thus never received a formal name over its half-century of existence.
-The structure was removed in 1996–98 to make way for the Stata Center.
-Some of its previous occupants moved into the Stata Center upon its completion, while other "Building 20 refugees" moved to Building N51/N52 or dispersed to other locations on campus.
+Building 20, a quite simple and ordinary structure, became a significant place for innovation, primarily because of its adaptable and versatile nature.
+Its users, including researchers and students, rapidly altered the space by rewiring, drilling, and rearranging rooms to meet their requirements.
+This practical flexibility made many things possible, but did not necessarily provoke them.
+The absence of constraints and rules within Building 20 encouraged spontaneous interactions and interdisciplinary teamwork—collaborations that more structured environments might have significantly hindered.
+This freedom from pre-defined limitations allowed for a fluid exchange of ideas across disciplines, fostering novel approaches and innovative solutions.